 - Divine Evil?
 The Moral Character of the God of Abraham (2013)

 - Holy War in the Bible: Christian Morality and an Old Testament Problem (2013)

-As you can see, several of the titles include the words war, violence, and even genocide.
-The Old Testament contains many troubling texts, but the most vexing relate to war and violence, specifically warfare initiated at God’s command.
-To give you a taste of troubling OT warfare texts read the following quotes.
-(Quotations from the ESV.
-Italics mine.)
+As you can see, several of the titles are focused on the Old Testament and include the words war, violence, and even genocide.
+The Hebrew Bible contains many troubling texts, but the most vexing relate to war and violence, specifically warfare initiated at God’s command.

 OT Warfare Commands